bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+For const newRoll, it is enclosed in the inner function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+"Dan rolled" always remains the same.
+HOwever the number will change.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of newRoll is  math.floor(math.random() * 6)

 ### Task 2c - Exit Ticket